tallaanusri/AI_Assisted_MixedSignalPhysicalDesign_Internship/README.md

 7. Where analog macro integration happens
 8. Explain every important file in simple language.
 ```
-Then my ChatGPT improved my prompt and given me the following Advanced Prompt for better Result.
+Then my ChatGPT improved my prompt and given me the following Advanced Prompts for better Result.

 # Advanced Prompt –
 ```